Skip to content

 Wine auction prices fluctuate throughout the year — identifying the seasonal dip can save collectors 10–15% on the same bottles.

 Across 1,000 auction lots, fine wine prices vary meaningfully by time of year.
-May is consistently the most affordable month to buy, with an average hammer price of $193 per bottle.
-March shows the highest prices at $1,366 — a 608% premium over the cheapest month.
-Spring sales at the major houses draw strong bidding as collectors re-engage after the quieter winter period, pushing March–May prices to seasonal highs.
+January is consistently the most affordable month to buy, with an average hammer price of $44 per bottle.
+September shows the highest prices at $1,424 — a 3136% premium over the cheapest month.
+January and February are traditionally quiet after the holiday auction season, with lower lot volumes and reduced competitive bidding.

 Best Month to Buy